ryan-mahoney/Framework/docs/separation/index.rst

 			type: "Form"

-In the configuration file above,  is a YAML file that Separation would read to know:
+In the configuration file above,  is a YAML file that Layout would read to know:

- * which other Separation files to import (header, footers, etc.)
+ * which other Layout files to import (header, footers, etc.)
  * any JS files it will compile
  * most importantly, which data to bind